FredPi17/spark_docker/oozie-infra/README.md

 Create a directory of your choice, in my case I created `/test`

+Connect to the `namenode` container:

+`docker exec -ti namenode /bin/bash`

-And push the input.txt into the hadoop filesystem with this command:
+And push the `input.txt` into the hadoop filesystem with this command:

-`hadoop fs -put input.txt /test`
+`hadoop fs -put spark/bin/input.txt /test`

 Then, in the spark-master container execute these commands:
+Remember to connect: `docker exec -ti spark-master /bin/bash`

 `cd spark/bin`